 Supporting English-language Learners

 This curriculum builds on foundational principles for supporting language development for all students.
 This section aims to provide guidance to help teachers recognize and support students' language development in the context of mathematical sense-making.
-Embedded within the curriculum are instructional supports and practices to help teachers address the specialized academic language demands in math when planning and delivering lessons, including the demands of reading, writing, speaking, listening, conversing, and representing in math (Aguirre & Bunch, 2012).
-Therefore, while these instructional supports and practices can and should be used to support all students learning mathematics, they are particularly well-suited to meet the needs of linguistically and culturally diverse students who are learning mathematics while simultaneously acquiring English.
+Embedded within the curriculum are instructional routines and practices to help teachers address the specialized academic language demands in math when planning and delivering lessons, including the demands of reading, writing, speaking, listening, conversing, and representing in math (Aguirre & Bunch, 2012).
+Therefore, while these instructional routines and practices can and should be used to support all students learning mathematics, they are particularly well-suited to meet the needs of linguistically and culturally diverse students who are learning mathematics while simultaneously acquiring English.

 This table reflects the attention and support for language development at each level of the curriculum.

 - foundation of curriculum: theory of action and design principles that drive a continuous focus on language development

 - unit-specific progression of language development included in each unit overview

 - language goals embedded in learning goals describe the language demands of the lesson